lverweijen/littletree/tutorial.md

 ## Bulk adding

-To add multiple children at once to a tree, `update` should be used.
+To add multiple children at once to a tree, `update` can be used.
 It can be feed either a dictonary, an iterable of nodes or another node whose children will be added to ours.

 ```python